Glossary of technical writing terms

 ordered list

-A list in which the sequence of items is important.
-An ordered list does not necessarily contain sequence characters.
-For example, an index is an ordered list, but it is not a numbered list.
-See also bulleted list; unordered list.
+An ordered list is a list in which the sequence of items is important.
+An ordered list does not always contain sequence characters.
+For example, an index is an ordered list, but an index is not a numbered list.
+Refer also to bulleted list; run-in list; unordered list.

 Ptop of page